qu1ck/nodemcu_kawaii_oled_test/README.md

 To make it work connect SDA and SCL to D1 and D2 respectively, hook up a button to pull D3 to the ground and upload the firmware.

-On a press of a button the programm will circulate between following modes:
+On a press of a button the program will circulate between following modes:
 * Draw random rectangles
 * Draw random circles
 * Draw random lines